Financial Aid Policies

 Eligibility and Distribution of Need Based Aid

 A student's need is the difference between the student's budget and the Student Aid Index.
 If a student has need, all attempts should be made to meet need with available funds.
-Need should be first met with any outside grant or scholarship funds, student qualified for (i.e., PELL, BOGG, CAL Grant).
+Need should be first met with any outside grant or scholarship funds, student qualified for (i.e., Pell, BOGG, CAL Grant).
 Exception: Policy on BIA for eligible Native Americans is to award all other possible aid before sending funding request to BIA.
 After all possible outside sources of aid have been considered and the student still has remaining need campus based aid (if available) should be awarded in the following order until full need is met or allowable maximums on each program has been met:

 - SUPPLEMENTAL GRANT (SEOG)